hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/countMatches.md

  ```

 ### Stdout
-  * The number of cells having the given value.
+  * The number of elements having the given value.
 ### Stderr
   * None.